 One of this temple’s most important events is the annual pilgrimage to the summit of Mount Batukaru.
 On this day, many Balinese Hindus gather and climb to the summit at the same time.The entire resort is surrounded by forests.

-- Admission: Toilet facilities are provided, but there are no food or drinks.
+- Note: Toilet facilities are provided, but there are no food or drinks.

-Tip: Dress for cool, damp weather because the atmosphere is cool and foggy.
+ⓘ TIP: Dress for cool, damp weather because the climate is cool and foggy.

 Lampuyang Temple, also known as the “stairway to Heaven,” is actually a complex of seven temples.
 The temples lie along a trail that leads to the top of Mount Lempuyang, and the views along the trail are incredible.

 Located in east Bali, Pura Luhur Lempuyang was off the tourist circuit for years.
 Then someone posted an Instagram from the candi bentar on the first level.
 BAM!
 It instantly became a must-see spot on Bali.

 - Entrance fee: IDR 20.000

 Even if you’re not fond of posting selfies, you should visit if you enjoy a challenge.
 Plan to take about 4 hours to climb the steps to reach the top.
 To conquer the summit, begin your challenge early in the morning, the coolest and quietest part of the day.

 The view is spectacular from the top in the morning before the clouds set in.
 On clear days you will see Mount Agung, the highest mountain in Bali, and Mount Rinjani, the highest mountain on the nearby island of Lombok.